Hiking in the Icelandic Highlands - in Thorsmork the valley of Thor

 Driving in Thorsmork

 In winter from mid-October till May the road to Þórsmörk is impassable.
-Driving in Thorsmork is forbidden for cars from the rental agencies unless you will be renting a land rover.
-If you aren't experienced in crossing rivers the more reasonable idea is to book one of the guided tours with a guide.
+Driving in Thorsmork is forbidden for cars from the rental agencies unless you will be renting a Land Rover.
+If you aren't experienced in crossing rivers the more reasonable idea is to book one of the guided tours with an exprienced professional driver-guide.
 Then you will be able to visit also additional attractions like Nauthusagil ravine that ends with a waterfall and a Gluggafoss called the waterfall with three windows.